 PGA Head Golf Professional Dan Hoban offers a well-stocked golf shop to accomodate the needs of golfers of all levels.
 The golf shop partners with major golf vendors such as Titleist, Greg Norman Collection, Footjoy, Ahead, Colombia, Ouray, Bermuda Sands, and Signs By The Sea to stock the shop.
 Custom fitting and special ordering are available through the golf shop.
 Hoban is a proud member of Team Titleist/Footjoy as a Staff Partner.
 All types of golf equipment are available from golf balls, apparel, headwear, outerwear, golf shoes, bags, and equipment.

 Hoban returned to Middletown after 10 years as the General Manager/Head Golf Professional at John F. Byrne Golf Club in Northeast Philadelphia.
 He is a Class A member of the PGA of America and serves as a member of the Philadelphia Section PGA Growth of the Game Committee and Junior Golf Committee.
-Hoban is a four-time nominee for the Philadelphia PGA Junior Golf Leader Award, the Player Development Award, and the PGA Bill Strausbaugh Award.
+Hoban is a multiple-time nominee for the Philadelphia PGA Junior Golf Leader Award, the Player Development Award, the Patriot Award, and the PGA Bill Strausbaugh Award.
 Prior to his stint at Byrne, Hoban was an assistant professional at Middletown in 1997 under his mentor Don Beardsley, now the PGA Head Professional at Heritage Hills Golf Resort in York, PA.
 Dan began his golf business career at Walnut Lane Golf Club in the Roxborough section of Philadelphia at age 14, where he learned the game from the age of 6.

 “I enjoyed my time at Middletown right after college and I always said that if the opprtunity to return there ever came, I would go back.
 I am ever grateful to my former company president Bud Connors, who selected me to move to Middletown out of college to learn under Don Beardsley, one of the best PGA Professionals around.
 Fortunately, the chance came to return when Rick Begley acquired the club and I am extremely grateful that Rick gave me the opportunity and I’ve enjoyed every day since.
 There are so many great people here at Middletown and working here is truly fun,” Hoban said.